EAISI/discover-projects/ames-housing/README.md

 d.
 Assess the distribution of `SalePrice` in the previous exercise.
 What do you observe?
 Log-transform the outcome variable.
 What does it mean for the performance of the prediction model?

 e.
 Assess grand living area ('Gr Liv Area') for all houses in previous exercise.
 What do you observe?
 Remove outliers.
-What does it mean for the applicability of the prediction model?
+What does it mean for the scope of the prediction model?

 ### Data Understanding (continued)

 f.
-Draw scatter plots between Y and all numerical features (hint: use [`seaborn.pairplot`](https://seaborn.pydata.org/generated/seaborn.pairplot.html))
+Draw scatter plots between Y and each of the numerical features (hint: use [`seaborn.pairplot`](https://seaborn.pydata.org/generated/seaborn.pairplot.html))

 g.
-Draw correlation plots to see all correlations between Y and the independent (continuous) variables (Hint: calculate Pearson correlation coefficient and use [`seaborn.heatmap`](https://seaborn.pydata.org/generated/seaborn.heatmap.html))
+Draw correlation plots to investigate the correlations between Y and each of the numerical variables (Hint: calculate the Pearson correlation coefficient and use [`seaborn.heatmap`](https://seaborn.pydata.org/generated/seaborn.heatmap.html))

 ## Exercise 5 - Estimate a Linear Regression, a LASSO and a kNN model
 ### Modeling